Management of the Treatment-Experienced Patient

 The strategy of switching patients with virologic suppression without PI resistance from one ARV regimen to PI/r monotherapy has been evaluated in several studies.
-The rationale for this strategy is to avoid NRTI toxicities and decrease costs while taking advantage of the high barrier to resistance of PIs.
-PI/r monotherapy maintains virologic suppression in most patients, but at lower rates than regimens that include one or two NRTIs.49-51 Low-level viremia, generally without the emergence of PI resistance, appears to be more common with monotherapy than with regimens that include one or two NRTIs.
-In most studies, resuming NRTIs in patients who are experiencing low-level viral rebound has led to re-suppression.52-55 No clinical trials have evaluated the use of coformulated cobicistat-boosted protease inhibitor regimens as monotherapy or compared different PI/r monotherapy regimens.
+The rationale for this strategy is to avoid NRTI toxicities and to decrease costs while taking advantage of the high barrier to resistance of PIs.
+PI/r monotherapy maintains virologic suppression in most patients but at lower rates than regimens that include one or two NRTIs.53-55 Low-level viremia, generally without the emergence of PI resistance, appears to be more common with monotherapy than with regimens that include one or two NRTIs.
+In most studies, resuming NRTIs in patients who are experiencing low-level viral rebound has led to re-suppression.56-59 Clinical trials have not evaluated the use of coformulated cobicistat-boosted PI regimens as monotherapy or compared different PI/r monotherapy regimens.
 Based on the results from these studies, boosted-PI monotherapy is not recommended (AI).

 Boosted Atazanavir plus Raltegravir

-In a randomized study, patients with virologic suppression switched to a regimen consisting of atazanavir/ritonavir (ATV/r) plus RAL or ATV/r plus TDF/FTC.
-The ATV/r plus RAL regimen switch was associated with higher rates of virologic failure and treatment discontinuation than the switch to ATV/r plus TDF/FTC.59 A regimen consisting of ATV/r plus RAL cannot currently be recommended (AI).
+In a randomized study, patients with virologic suppression switched to a regimen consisting of ATV/r plus RAL or ATV/r plus TDF/FTC.
+The ATV/r plus RAL regimen switch was associated with higher rates of virologic failure and treatment discontinuation than the switch to ATV/r plus TDF/FTC.63 A regimen consisting of ATV/r plus RAL cannot currently be recommended (AI).

 Maraviroc plus Boosted Protease Inhibitor